-Notices of Determination consenting to development are also published monthly in The Newcastle Herald and published on Council’s web site.
+Notices of Determination consenting to development are published monthly on our Granted Development Consents page.

 My Development Consent was refused – what can I do?

-Council may need to notify your neighbours and/or advertise a Section 82A Review request.
-It may also be necessary to refer a Section 82A Review request to the elected body of Council for determination of the request.
-Depending on the timing of the lodgement of a Section 82A Review request and the processes that are relevant to the particular request, the period allowed for determination of the request may expire before such a determination can be made.
+CN may need to notify your neighbours and/or advertise a Section 8.2 Review request.
+It may also be necessary to refer a Section 8.2 Review request to the elected body of Council for determination of the request.

-Fees apply for the request as well as any notification and/or advertising.
-The lodgement fees for these requests can be confirmed by contacting Council.
+Fees apply for the request, lodging on the Planning Portal and any notification and/or advertising.
+The lodgement fees for these requests can be confirmed by contacting CN on (02) 4974 2000.

-Can I appeal to someone other than Council?
+Can I appeal to someone other than CN?